140: Tuvalu's lost star

 You guys are

-anything like that?
+Like anything like that?

-No, and I'll say, for I don't know if this was how it was implemented, but like for the sake of the question, it could be one of those games where you just are randomly assigned to assigned to something for multiplayer reasons.
+No, and I'll say for, I don't know if this was how it was implemented, but like for the sake of the question, it could be one of those games where you just are randomly assigned to assigned to something for multiplayer reasons.

 This is where I show how old my

-The fact that the company can track win rate
+video game multiplayer knowledge is.
+Like the fact that the company can track win rate by

-which side you're on kind of astonished me because in my head, like
+like which side you're on kind of astonished me because in my head, like

-The idea that a company can track that sort of analytics of every gameplay, it's actually a little bit creepy.
+You just chose a server and connected to it, and that was what you were playing on.
+The idea that a company can track that sort of analytics of every gameplay is actually a little bit creepy.

 I believe this might have been during beta tests specifically.
+Okay, okay.

 Okay.

-But despite that yeah the allied side seemed to have an advantage and they seemed to be more daring and confident
+But despite that, yeah, the allied side seemed to have an advantage and they seemed to be more daring and confident

-But it is that sort of like ethos of like one gun is, seems like the super one and one doesn't.
+It's that same kind of thing, but it's not the naming.
+But it is that sort of like ethos of like one gun is seems like the super one and one doesn't.

-Did they design differently accidentally?
+Did they design differently?

-Like one of the guns historically had sights on it and the other didn't.
+Accidentally, like one of the guns historically had sights on it and the other didn't.
+So that is actually a gameplay advantage,

-So that is actually a gameplay advantage, even though, even though it's just like a few pixels difference,
+even though it's just like a few pixels difference.

-people thought they had a better aim, so they were more confident.
+People thought they had a better aim, so they were more confident.

 You're really close in terms of

 the confidence and thinking in that headspace, but it was not even a change in pixels.
+And remember, and there's no change in the code that is needed to fix this.

 It's not a change in pixels, but it is something else in games.
+Something that is often forgotten about in games, I'll say that.

 Could it be like the description of the weapons or something like that?

-And then another one for the equivalent weapon doesn't say that.
+Like one description says, this will always hit the target, and then another one for the equivalent weapon doesn't say that.
+It's the name.

 One of them is just heroes rifle, and the other is terrible gun for terrible people.

+It's not a name.
 And it's very interesting that you guys haven't said this.

 I think this is

-is it to do with the weapon or is it to do with like clothing?
+indicative of sort of what we think about goes into games.
+So is it to do with the weapon or is it to do with like clothing?
+It's to do with the weapon, I'd say.

-If you've um played a game like this, what what's one of the things that makes it feel like satisfying?
+If you've played a game like this, what's one of the things that makes it feel like satisfying?
+Oh, is it the sound?
+The sounds the gun made.
+Oh,

-so uh, Ella, what what could be happening?
+so Ella, what could be happening?

-They were just louder, but like gun sounds coming from the Allied forces.
+They were just louder.
+They were just louder, but like gun sounds coming from the allied forces.

+Yes.
 Right, but that won't just affect your headphones and what you're hearing.

 It'll affect how far away the enemy can hear you shooting.

-No.
+No. No.

-No.
+No. Okay.

-So the American equivalent of this gun had a deeper, more bassy sound, and it was described by players as feeling more
+It's just psychological?
+It was purely psychological.
+So it the American equivalent of this gun had a deeper, more bassy sound.

+slower but stronger, despite the stats.
 Again, the stats being fully identical in the code.

 It's just the WAV file that was being played for them.
+Although, not to call it just the WAV file,

-Although, not to call it just the WAV file, I think this is such an interesting
+I think this is such an interesting

-lesson in game design that like, and there's, in the sources for this, there's a wonderful
+lesson in game design that, like, and there's in the sources for this, there's a wonderful

 video from People Make Games who I love that talked about this.
+And they talked to the developers of this game.

-more sense of confidence when using them and they played better.
+But yeah, like it gave the players a big, a more sense of confidence when using them and they played better.

 Wow.